 - Processor: Intel(R) Core(TM) i3 CPU

-A detailed R & D on Mozilla Firefox cache forensics was carried out to bring in light all the available artifacts inside the Firefox browser.
-Investigators can refer the mentioned postulates as per their needs in investigations.
+A detailed R & D on Mozilla Firefox cache forensics was carried out to bring to light all the available artefacts inside the Firefox browser.
+Investigators can refer to the mentioned postulates as per their needs in investigations.

 Installation Details of Mozilla Firefox